 ECB says banks now have extra 1.8 tn euros to lend in virus fight

-The central bank had relaxed requirements as part of a major package of measures aimed at keeping cash flowing during the coronavirus pandemic which has left thousands of businesses shuttered and forced large swathes of employees to cut their working hours.
+The central bank had relaxed requirements on March 12 as part of a major package of measures aimed at keeping cash flowing during the coronavirus pandemic, which has left thousands of businesses shuttered and forced large numbers of employees to cut their working hours.
+The ECB's banking supervision arm, which watches over 120 of the biggest eurozone financial firms, also said it would update the way it oversees banks' lending operations, in part to take into account massive crisis-fighting support offered by eurozone governments.

+Matching steps from other major central banks, including the Bank of England, it hopes to ensure rules supposed to make banks themselves more robust do not have the "procyclical" side effect of squeezing lending to the real economy just as the crisis bites.
+"Supervisors will exercise flexibility regarding the classification of debtors as 'unlikely to pay' when banks call on public guarantees granted in the context of coronavirus," the ECB said.

+The banking watchdogs will also consider government moratoriums on loan repayments when weighing up lenders' stock of outstanding credit.
+And banks will not have to set aside as much cash to cover risks from loans classified as "non-performing" -- where borrowers have fallen behind on repayments -- if they are covered by government guarantees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)